10000 Providing and Arranging for Services

 10243 Outcomes

-The table below lists the options for Outcome and explains appropriate reasons for choosing each of them.
+The table below lists the options for the Outcome on the APS Service Plan page and explains appropriate reasons for choosing each of them.

 The actions resolved the safety concern or problem.